RaoNagaraj/es6/README.md

   * ECMAScript is the standard. `JavaScript`, `ActionScript` and `JScript` are implementations of it.
   * JavaScript has drastically changed from just `validation` and `on change` handlers to projects with a huge code base
   * The language was invented by Brendan Eich at Netscape in just under two weeks.
-  * It first appeared in Navigator 2.0 browser and has appeared in all subsequent browsers from Netscape and in all browsers from Microsoft starting with Internet Explorer 3.0.
+  * `JavaScript` first appeared in Navigator 2.0 browser and has appeared in all subsequent browsers from Netscape and in all browsers from Microsoft starting with Internet Explorer 3.0.
+  * JavaScript was designed with C-like syntax with curly braces, the statement/expression dichotmory, dot notation etc.

 _A brief snapshot of it's history:_